-The Practical Nursing program at Centennial College offers you in-depth knowledge, skill and judgement required in today's complex health-care environment.
+The Practical Nursing - Flexible program at Centennial College will offer you in-depth knowledge, skills and judgement required in today's complex health care environment.

-Curriculum in this Practical Nursing program is based on the:
+Curriculum in this Practical Nursing - Flexible program is based on the:

-College of Nurses of Ontario Practice Standards and Guidelines
+- College of Nurses of Ontario (CNO) Practice Standards and Guidelines

-Practical Nursing program faculty members have extensive clinical expertise.
+- Practical Nursing program faculty members have extensive clinical and in-classroom teaching expertise.

-Classroom instruction is supplemented by independent study, multimedia support and on-going clinical experience.
+- Classroom instruction will be supplemented by independent study, multimedia support and ongoing clinical experience.

-Some courses in the program are offered with a combination of classroom and online instruction.
+- Some courses in the program will be delivered through a combination of classroom and online instruction (blended courses).

-Small group instruction in clinical and laboratory settings utilizes the latest technology, such as computerized simulation.
+- Small group instruction in clinical and laboratory setting will utilize the latest technology, such as computerized simulation.

-The program allows you the opportunity to immerse yourself in the nursing field through a variety of acute, rehabilitation and long-term care agencies with industry-leading health providers.
+- The program will allow you to immerse yourself in the nursing field through a variety of acute, rehabilitation and long-term care agencies with industry-leading health care providers.

 Upon completion of the program, graduates have reliably demonstrated the ability to:

-Communicate therapeutically with clients and members of the health-care team
+- Therapeutically communicate with clients and members of the health care team;

-Plan safe and competent nursing care, based upon a thorough analysis of available data and evidence-informed practice guidelines
+- Plan safe and competent nursing care based on a thorough analysis of available data and evidence-informed practice guidelines;

 Program OutlinePrinter Friendly